Euro: Against other major currencies

 The euro is the second-most widely held reserve currency after the U.S. dollar.
 After its introduction on 4 January 1999 its exchange rate against the other major currencies fell reaching its lowest exchange rates in 2000 (3 May vs sterling, 25 October vs the U.S. dollar, 26 October vs Japanese yen).
 Afterwards it regained and its exchange rate reached its historical highest point in 2008 (15 July vs US dollar, 23 July vs Japanese yen, 29 December vs sterling).
-With the advent of the global financial crisis the euro initially fell, to regain later.
-Despite pressure due to the European sovereign-debt crisis the euro remained stable.
-In November 2011 the euro's exchange rate index – measured against currencies of the bloc's major trading partners – was trading almost two percent higher on the year, approximately at the same level as it was before the crisis kicked off in 2007.
-In mid July, 2022, the euro equalled the US dollar for a short period of time.
+With the onset of the 2008 financial crisis, the euro initially fell, to regain later.
+Despite pressure due to the euro area crisis, the euro remained stable.
+In November 2011 the euro's exchange rate index – measured against currencies of the bloc's major trading partners – was trading almost two percent higher on the year, approximately at the same level as it was before the crisis began in 2007.
+In mid July 2022, the euro and the US dollar traded at par for a short period of time during an episode of dollar appreciation.
+On 8 October 2025, it recorded a new high against the Japanese yen during a long period of depreciation of the latter.